 Office of Community Services (OCS) Home Page

-Office of Community Services (OCS) assists Hawaii’s low-income, immigrant and refugee populations to overcome and alleviate workforce barriers to economic self-sufficiency through an array of community-based programs and services.
+The Office of Community Services (OCS) assists Hawaii’s low-income, immigrant and refugee populations to overcome and alleviate workforce barriers to economic self-sufficiency through an array of community-based programs and services.
 OCS primarily contracts and administers program services on behalf of the State and Federal governments.
-OCS allocated funds using a competitive purchase of services process unless the funding source authority direct the award to a specific organization(s).
+OCS allocates funds using a competitive purchase of services process unless the funding source authority directs the award to a specific organization(s).

-TEFAP is a federal program that helps supplement the diets of low-income Americans by providing them with emergency food assistance at no cost.
-It is estimated that Hawaii will receive $1,278,688 from the CARES Act for TEFAP with food expected to be delivered by December 31, 2020.
+The TEFAP is a federal program that helps supplement the diets of low-income Americans by providing them with emergency food assistance at no cost.
 The client income eligibility level is 185 percent or below the federal poverty level for TEFAP services.
-CARES Act funds allocated to TEFAP will be used only on food purchasing.
 As food bank storage depletes at record rates, increasing the State of Hawaii’s food supply continues to be the greatest need in terms of what TEFAP can provide.

 OCS is one of several state agencies that administers the state’s Grant-in-Aid program in accordance with Chapter 42F of the Hawaii Revised Statutes (HRS).
 The Hawaii State Legislature awards grants funded by the State under Hawaii Revised Statutes, Chapter 42F.
 Chapter 42F Grants (frequently known as “Grants-in-Aid” or GIAs) are awarded for two types of requests: